 Skip to main content

-LLM outputs are non-deterministic—the same prompt can produce different results.
-Without testing, you can’t confidently know if your prompts work correctly or if changes improve or break behavior.
+LLM outputs are non-deterministic — the same prompt can produce different results.
 Testing helps you:

-• Catch regressions - Know immediately when prompt changes break existing functionality
+• Catch regressions — Know when prompt changes break existing functionality

-• Validate quality - Ensure outputs meet your standards across diverse scenarios
+• Validate quality — Ensure outputs meet standards across diverse scenarios

 • Measure improvements — Quantify whether prompt iterations actually perform better